Homestake experiment: Conclusions

 Davis' figures were consistently very close to one-third of Bahcall's calculations.
 The first response from the scientific community was that either Bahcall or Davis had made a mistake.
 Bahcall's calculations were checked repeatedly, with no errors found.
 Davis scrutinized his own experiment and insisted there was nothing wrong with it.
 The Homestake experiment was followed by other experiments with the same purpose, such as Kamiokande in Japan, SAGE in the former Soviet Union, GALLEX in Italy, Super Kamiokande, also in Japan, and SNO (Sudbury Neutrino Observatory) in Ontario, Canada.
 SNO was the first detector able to detect neutrino oscillation, solving the solar neutrino problem.
 The results of the experiment, published in 2001, revealed that of the three "flavours" between which neutrinos are able to oscillate, Davis's detector was sensitive to only one.
-After it had been proven that his experiment was sound, Davis shared the 2002 Nobel Prize in Physics.
-Among those sharing the prize was Masatoshi Koshiba of Japan, who worked on the Kamiokande and the Super Kamiokande.
+After it had been proven that his experiment was sound, Davis shared the 2002 Nobel Prize in Physics for contributions to neutrino physics with Masatoshi Koshiba of Japan, who worked on the Kamiokande and the Super Kamiokande (the prize was also shared with Riccardo Giacconi for his contributions to x-ray astronomy).